Postdoctoral Scholarship in Oceanography

-Applicants should have received their doctoral degree within the past 3 years or completed by November 1, 2018, the expected start date for the position.
-The recipient will receive full salary support for an eighteen-month appointment, with possibility of extension depending on performance success.
-Limited support is also available for relocation, travel to scientific meetings, equipment and supplies.
+Applicants should have received their doctoral degree completed by the start date of the position.
+The recipient will receive full salary support for an eighteen-month period, with possibility of extension depending on performance success.
+Support is also available for relocation, travel to scientific meetings, equipment and supplies.

-Qualified candidates should submit their application to include: a cover letter, a statement of research and education interests, and a curriculum vitae including names of references to: The HR Manager, BIOS, 17 Biological Station, St. Georges, GE01, Bermuda; email@example.com.
-Review of applications will begin February 1, 2018.
+Qualified candidates should submit their application to include: a cover letter, a statement of research interests, and a curriculum vitae including names of references to: The HR Manager, BIOS, 17 Biological Station, St. Georges, GE01, Bermuda; firstname.lastname@example.org.
 The position will remain open until filled.

-Questions about the position and the research opportunities available at BIOS should be directed to William Curry, President and CEO (firstname.lastname@example.org), and Nicholas Bates, Director of Research (email@example.com).
+Questions about the position and the research opportunities available at BIOS may be directed to William Curry, President and CEO (email@example.com), Nicholas Bates, Director of Research (firstname.lastname@example.org) or any BIOS researchers with whom the candidate would like to work.

 BIOS is an Equal Opportunity Employer and operates a drug-free work place and learning environment